Loic-Grandry/regime-switching-portfolio/README.md

 # Regime-switching correlations for minimum-variance portfolios

 This project studies whether letting the correlations between assets change with market conditions improves a minimum-variance portfolio.
-It was the empirical part of my master's thesis in econometrics.
+It was the empirical part of my academic paper in econometrics.

 ## The idea, in plain terms